 When it comes to the benefits of owning a pet, you’re not limited to traditional pets like cats and dogs.
 If you’re allergic to cats or have limited space to work with, a small animal like a rabbit or guinea pig might be a better option.
 Birds are great for social interaction and even having an aquarium can help ease stress and relieve tension.
 If you’re into exotic pets, reptiles offer an exciting challenge.

 While welcoming a pet into your life can boost your mental health, you can’t rely on your pet to do it all.
 If you’re struggling with mental health issues, reach out to a family member or friend for support or try online therapy as a convenient and affordable option to get the help you need from home.
+If you feel working with a therapist of the same gender will be beneficial we encourage it.
 When you’re taking care of yourself, mentally and physically, you’ll be better able to care for your pet.

 Love our content?
 Share it with a friend or link it to social media.
 Like short clips of cute household pets?
 Training tips?
 Follow us on instagram @nydognanny or on YouTube at nydognanny.
 Have some news you needs to get to dog and cat parents stat?
 Email email@example.com with your article pitch.